1 What is Caching

 4.2 Example App

 We will use a portfolio site as an example app.
 All the screenshots above already show this example app.
-You can study the demo on heroku, there all the caching is already implemented.
+You can study the original, where all the caching is already implemented.

 5 Fragment Caching